LibhartLL/NoteTaker/README.md

 * [License](#license)

 ### General Information:
 This is a an application called Note Taker that can be used to write and save notes.
+The frontend files were already provided.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+An added feature is the ability to delete saved notes.

 ### Installation Instructions:
 In order run the application select my Heroku Link below: